MicrosoftDocs/Viva/Viva/glint/setup/benchmarks.md

 1. Example 4: Altering the meaning
    - **Standard:** My manager provides me with feedback that helps me improve my performance.
    - **Modified:** My manager and I have regular conversations.
-   - **Recommendation:** When the meaning of an item has been fundamentally altered, the change is not recommended.
+   - **Recommendation:** When the meaning of an item is fundamentally altered, the change is not recommended.
 Create a copy of the standard item and customize the copy so that there isn't an invalid benchmark tied to the edited item.

 > [!IMPORTANT]
-> Update translations along with edits to English when modifying a standard or copy of a standard Viva Glint item.
+> Update translations with edits to English when modifying a standard or a copy of a standard Viva Glint survey item.